Step 1: Choose Your Flight Voucher

 Step 2: Book Your Hot Air Balloon Ride

-Now that you have your lovely hot air balloon ride voucher in your hands, you can book onto a flight.
+Now that you have your fabulous hot air balloon ride voucher in your hands, you can book onto a flight.

 You will then have access to all the available flights we have for you and it is simply a case of picking which one is best for you.